basememara/ZamzamKit/README.md

 ```
 </details>

-### Preferences
+### Utilities

 <details>
 <summary>Keychain</summary>

-> A thin wrapper to manage Keychain, or other services that conform to `SecuredPreferencesService`:
+> A thin wrapper to manage Keychain, or other services that conform to `KeychainService`:
 ```swift
 let keychain = KeychainManager(
     service: KeychainExternalService()